ta0kira/locking-container/readme.txt

 The second solution is possibly overkill in the other direction.
-Suppose, in addition to the global objects 'my_int0' and 'my_int1', there is a global 'lc::multi_lock' object that serves as the master lock:
+Suppose, in addition to the global objects 'my_int0' and 'my_int1', there is a global 'lc::meta_lock' object that serves as the master lock:

-  lc::multi_lock master_lock;
+  lc::meta_lock master_lock;

 Solution 1 would be modified as follows to implement the multi-locking solution: